ckampfe/logbook/README.md

 * `logbook.directory`: the directory where your logbook files are stored.
 This cannot be empty/null.
 * `logbook.openInNewWindow`: whether to open the logbook directory in a new window.
 Defaults to true.
+* `logbook.mode`: the rotation mode of the logbook (daily or weekly).
+* `logbook.prefix`: whether to prefix the filename of the logbook.

 ## Known Issues